Google algorithm changes every year and so does SEO checklist, including the local SEO checklist.

 Also read: Top SEO tips for Dubai businesses

 #Step 2 Local SEO: Set-up your Google My Business account

 You need a Google My Business account to promote your brand through local SEO.
 Creating a similar Bing account will help you get a diversified search engine audience.
+Well, that’s one part.
+The other part is segmenting audience and catering them the relevant content.
 Here’s how you set-up a listing account.

 - Sign in to Google My Business and create your business account.